BrooksFlannery/imp/README.md

-# imp - Cursor Implementation Tool
+# imp - Cursor Implementation Tool **Version 0.1.0**

-## imp is a tool that automatically implements project specifications by spawning cursor AI agents to work on different phases of your project.
+imp is a tool that automatically implements project specifications by spawning Cursor AI agents to work on different phases of your project.

+## Quick Start

 ### 1. Setup